Cades Cove Scenic Loop, Tennessee

 Author Ann Johnson

-About the Author: Ann Johnson, a Florida based freelance travel writer that enjoys traveling, photography, writing and cooking.
+About the Author: Ann Johnson is a Florida-based freelance travel writer who enjoys traveling, photography, writing, and cooking.
 “I am always in search of the next great bakery.
 A passion learned from my grandmother.”
 Contact Ann at – Annj.travels@gmail.com

 More Information: